 You can talk with your FSP about your worries and concerns surrounding your child’s struggles, receive input on balancing your personal and family responsibilities, guide you in identifying and finding appropriate services in your area and/or for a specific diagnosis or appropriate assistance.

 Need someone to listen?
-You and your Family Support Provider as a sounding board who will listen as you talk through whatever you are worried about.
+You and your Family Support Provider (FSP) as a sounding board who will listen as you talk through whatever you are worried about.
 Our Family Support Partners get it.
-They use their training and real-world experience of raising a child with challenges to guide you to the right solutions and support for you and your family.
+We use our training and real-world experience from raising a child with challenges to guide you to the right solutions and support for you and your family.

-We offer a variety of ways for you to connect one on one remotely with an FSP.
-Call our Parent Support Line at 888-273-2361, schedule a time to talk with us or send us an inquiry form and one of our FSP's will call you back.
+You can reach us in a variety of ways to work one on one remotely with an FSP.
+Call the Parent Support Line at 570-664-8615 anytime and leave a message or Monday - Friday between 11 am and 1 pm for a lunchtime conversation, schedule a time to talk with us or send us an inquiry form and one of our FSP's will call you back.
 Whichever way works best for you, our services are always free and confidential.
 There’s no obligation to commit to talking with someone for a particular length of time.